April 16, 2020 19 min read

 Linux provides a high level of security, including cybersecurity, which is a solid argument for such a safety-sensitive industry as healthcare.
 It is a suitable solution, either for the smooth operation of life-supporting equipment, or for safe transmission of patients’ personal data.

 Finally, Linux can cope with healthcare over-regulation.
-The key demand that medical device manufacturers should place on their vendors is to provide a solid product, which is fully compliant with all relevant standards and regulations.
+The key demand that medical device manufacturers should place on their vendors is to provide a solid product that is fully compliant with all relevant standards and regulations.

 The development of software for medical purposes is regulated by the international IEC 62304 standard.
 In the U.S. it should also meet the FDA’s requirements.
 The software can be developed alone as a medical device (software as a medical device - SaMD), or embedded into the medical device hardware.